TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/README.md

 > ### **How to Install SpikeInterface for Spike Sorting in NeuroMod**

-First you have to install Python, Anaconda and Visual Studios C++.
+First you have to install Python, Anaconda and Visual Studios C++ (during that install all C++ related options).
 After you done this, you have to type 'Anaconda Prompt' in your windows search bar and open the prompt window.
-To make sure there are no permission errors, set the anaconda prompt to open always with administrator rights (right-click, properties, security tab, give full control to user OR click on the compatibility tab and enable to execute it as an administrator). **Optional:** In the Anaconda Prompt, create a costume anaconda environment to install all the necessary packages in (for comprehensive tutorials see Youtube or https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
+To make sure there are no permission errors, set the anaconda prompt to open always with administrator rights (right-click, properties, security tab, give full control to user OR click on the compatibility tab and enable to execute it as an administrator). **Optional:** In the Anaconda Prompt, create a costum anaconda environment to install all the necessary packages in using this command: 'conda create --name YOURENVNAME python=3.10' (replace YOURENVNAME with the actual name you want to give that environment) (for comprehensive tutorials see Youtube or https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
 After creating the environment, activate it using 'conda activate <YourEnvironmentName>' and install the necessary packages using the following commands.
 Alternatively just copy-paste the commands in the anaconda prompt window as is, installing everything in the anaconda base environment.
+Which environment, the name of it and so on are not important, just that you know the name of the environment in which you installed everything.

 When you get the error message 'pip not found as internal command' or similar first use: